JD-2104/rn-assignment7-11047613/README.md

 ## Cart Screen
 The Cart screen displays the products added to the cart.
 It consists of a header, a scrollable list of products, and a footer.
 Each product in the cart is rendered as a card with an image, title, description, and price.

+## Product Detail Screen
+The Product screen displays detailed information about a product.
+It consists of a header, a product image, product details, and a footer.
+The product details include the product name, description, price, and materials used.
+Additionally, the screen displays care instructions, shipping information, and an estimated delivery date.